 - News Voices, piloting in New Jersey, is a partnership between media-reform organization Free Press and the Geraldine R. Dodge Foundation.
 It’s building a model for dialogue between newsrooms and communities.

-- Citizen juries convened by the Jefferson Center have already built a dialogue program in Akron, Ohio.
+- Citizen juries convened by the Jefferson Center have already built a public-dialogue program about news coverage and issues in Akron, Ohio.

 - The National Coalition on Dialogue & Deliberation offers a rafter of resources for public-engagement programming.